ventureoo/nvidia-tweaks/README.md

 environment variables to help you  on NVIDIA using Wayland:

 ```
-export SDL_VIDEODRIVER=wayland # Can break some native games
+SDL_VIDEODRIVER=wayland # Can break some native games
-export XDG_SESSION_TYPE=wayland
+XDG_SESSION_TYPE=wayland
-export QT_QPA_PLATFORM="wayland;xcb"
+QT_QPA_PLATFORM="wayland;xcb"
+MOZ_DBUS_REMOTE=1 # For shared clipboard with Xwayland apps
-export MOZ_ENABLE_WAYLAND=1
+MOZ_ENABLE_WAYLAND=1
-export GBM_BACKEND=nvidia-drm
+GBM_BACKEND=nvidia-drm
-export WLR_NO_HARDWARE_CURSORS=1
+WLR_NO_HARDWARE_CURSORS=1
-export KITTY_ENABLE_WAYLAND=1
+KITTY_ENABLE_WAYLAND=1
+_JAVA_AWT_WM_NONREPARENTING=1
 ```

-These environment variables should be added to your ``~/.bashrc`` or ``~/.zshrc``, depending on the shell you are using.
+It is best to place these variables in ``/etc/environment`` for greater reliability.
+This should also work regardless of the shell or distribution used.
 Not all of them are useful if you are not using the wlroots-based window manager.
 I would also recommend you to avoid Chromium (without Ozon)/Electron-based applications, as they can all be very unstable in Wayland on NVIDIA. ~~Browsers on QtWebEngine such as qutebrowser unfortunately do not work either.~~ QtWebEngine works if you use ``QT_QUICK_BACKEND=software`` environment variable.

 For the wlroots Vulkan backend to work, also make sure that you are using the NVIDIA Vulkan beta driver (to support the required Vulkan extensions).